Setup and Configuration

 By default, FireHydrant comes with "Operational", "Unavailable", "Degraded", and "Bug" as available conditions.

-These can be configured and customized in your settings under Settings > Incidents > Conditions in the application.
+These can be configured and customized in your settings under Settings> Incidents > Conditions in the application.
 To learn more, visit Service Catalog Conditions.

 Field | Description |

-Components | Which Service Catalog items you'd like to display on the status page.
+Designate which Service Catalog items you'd like to display on the status page.
 We typically see people show their Functionalities, but you can choose from Environments, Functionalities, or Services to display.
 You can add components to groups and subgroups to roll-up component conditions.
-Read more about configuring components groups here |

-To create a group, click "Add Group."
+To create a group, click "Add component group."
 Then, you'll be prompted to name your group and add components.
 Once you added at least one group, you can nest any additional groups underneath another group, creating subgroups.
 When components are grouped, they will create a roll-up status and 90-day history of status based on the child components.

 Aside from standard Incident Fields, there are specific items available to show on status pages: